-----------Draft only. Please add any comments or edits to the Word outline.-----------

 We Serve: Local health jurisdictions, state agencies, community-based organizations, care providers and others that support public health program planning and policy development.

 Outcomes: Data-informed public health action and improved monitoring of the status of maternal and infant health in California.
-Stakeholders can use MIHA data when collaborating with partners across multiple disciplines to help ensure that all California mothers and infants have healthy places in which to live, grow, work and play.
+Stakeholders can use MIHA data when collaborating with partners across multiple disciplines to help ensure that all California birthing individuals and infants have healthy places in which to live, grow, work and play.
 MIHA data are presented by statewide maternal subgroups and by county or regional area.

 MIHA Methods and County-Level Data Availability

-MIHA is a stratified random sample of English- or Spanish-speaking women with a recent live birth.
-MIHA data are weighted to represent all women with a live birth in California, excluding women who were non-residents, were younger than 15 years old at delivery, had a multiple birth greater than triplets, or had a missing address on the birth certificate.
+MIHA is a stratified random sample of English- or Spanishspeaking birthing individuals with a recent live birth.
+MIHA data are weighted to represent all individuals with a live birth in California, excluding individuals who were non-residents, were younger than 15 years old at delivery, had a multiple birth greater than triplets, or had a missing address on the birth certificate.
 MIHA data are collected by mail with telephone follow-up to determine maternal and infant experiences before, during and shortly after pregnancy.
 The MIHA questionnaire and methods are similar to those used by the Centers for Disease Control and Prevention in conducting the multi-state Pregnancy Risk Assessment Monitoring System (PRAMS).
 Starting in 2013, county-level estimates are available for the 35 counties with the greatest number of births.
-Due to their smaller birth populations and sample sizes, county-level estimates are not provided for the remaining 23 coun[1]ties.
+Due to their smaller birth populations and sample sizes, county-level estimates are not provided for the remaining 23 counties.
 Regional MIHA Data include births from all counties within a given geographical area.

 Using MIHA Data to Improve Maternal and Infant Health

 MIHA data are used to assess MCAH community needs, set priorities, track progress and make program and policy decisions including targeting limited resources.
-MIHA identifies critical emerging health issues facing women and children.
-Related publications and Data Snapshots can be found on the MIHA website (see āResources" at left).[SL1]
+MIHA identifies critical emerging health issues facing birthing individuals and children.
+Related publications and Data Snapshots can be found on the MIHA websiteon the Data and Reports page.

 Highlights of MIHA Data to Action